paulomarquesc/AzureImageManagementAutomation/docs/Setup.md

 2. Download the solution from GitHub (https://github.com/paulomarquesc/AzureImageManagementAutomation/archive/master.zip)

-3. The ZIP file will be named AzureImageManagementAutomation-master.zip, right-click this file, click properties and make sure you click unblock checkbox
+3. The ZIP file will be named **AzureImageManagementAutomation-master.zip**, right-click this file, click properties and make sure you click unblock checkbox

-4. Extract the content to the root of C: drive (if you extract to the default name it would be `<your folder>`\ AzureImageManagementAutomation-master\AzureImageManagementAutomation-master).
-Remove the -master and make sure that the following folder strucutre matches what you have
+4. Extract the content to the root of C: drive (if you extract to the default folder it would end up being `<your folder>`\ AzureImageManagementAutomation-master\AzureImageManagementAutomation-master).
+If that's the case, remove the -master of both levels and make sure thatyou to move the content of the second level to the first folder level, your folder structure would look like this:
 ```
 <your folder>\AzureImageManagementAutomation\Setup
 <your folder>\AzureImageManagementAutomation\Modules
 <your folder>\AzureImageManagementAutomation\Runbooks

-E.g.
+Example

 C:\AzureImageManagementAutomation\Setup
 C:\AzureImageManagementAutomation\Modules
 C:\AzureImageManagementAutomation\Runbooks